dustinpfister/test_threejs/views/demos/r146/quaternion-xyzw/README.md

 # quaternion-xyzw r146 demo

-demo in which I am directly setting the x,y,z, and w values of a quaternion
+demo in which I am directly setting the x,y,z, and w values of a quaternion in a effort to gain a better sense of how to mutate these kinds of objects this way.
+For now it would seem that the best way to work with these is in fact to use the setFromAxis angle method.
+Still when it comes to Euler objects I know what the deal is with the value range of the tree components, and I would like to do the same when it comes to quaternions